ckyy5770/PubSubCoordZmq/README.md

 * all publishers of this topic connect to new channel

+* all subscribers of this topic re-connect:

+    * first connect to new broker

+    * wait for connection stable

+    * then disconnect from old broker

+#### consistent hash --> all-sub replication

+* broker open new channel

+* all subscribers of this topic connect to new channel

-* all subscriber of this topic re-connect:
+* all publishers of this topic re-connect:

     * first connect to new broker